Most single women who are strong and successful believe than men don´t approach them because they are intimidating.

 Men are not intimidated by strong women.

 Looking back, I understood that the real reason why no men approached me was not my strength, but my attitude.
 I didn´t smile.
-I wasn´t looking friendly.
-And I knew I looked arrogant.
+I didn´t look friendly.
+I didn´t look interested (even if I was.)
+I also knew that my default frown could make me look arrogant.

-I wasn´t really arrogant in nature, but because of my lack of self-confidence coupled with my shyness, I used arrogance as a cover.
+I wasn´t really arrogant in nature, but due to my lack of self-confidence coupled with my shyness towards the opposite sex, I used arrogance as a cover.

-This is what Steve Harvey in his book, Straight Talk, No Chaser: How to Find, Keep, and Understand a Man, described as women who are professionally successful but don´t know how to deal with men.
+I was what Steve Harvey described in his book, Straight Talk, No Chaser: How to Find, Keep, and Understand a Man, as “women who are professionally successful but have no idea how to deal with men.

-If only I smiled to that smart guy in the university who was always looking at me with admiration and whom I was also attracted to, if only I was friendly to that instructor in graduate school who always found a way to debate with me in Political Science courses just so he could get my attention, if only I had more self-confidence to be comfortable around men during my late teens and early twenties, for sure my love life wouldn’t be zero.
+If only I smiled to that smart guy in the university who was always quietly looking at me with admiration and whom I was also attracted to, or if only I was friendly to that guy in graduate school, in Political Science class, who found ways to debate with me and only me, or if only I had more confidence to be comfortable around young men during my late teens and early twenties, for sure my love life wouldn’t be zero.

-But I´m glad that I woke up.
-Before I hit twenty-five I admitted to myself that men are not intimidated by my strength, but that my unapproachable personality was what stopping them from approaching me.
-I decided I had to change.
+Before I hit twenty-five, I admitted to myself that men are not intimidated by my strength.
+It was my unapproachable personality that stopped them from approaching me.
+I had to change.

 Steve Harvey pointed it right, “men watch you as you talk to the lady in the cafeteria at work, and how you sit with only a certain type of person, but avoid anyone who doesn´t fit into your mold of “success”.
 Men sense it when you´re throwing a “you´re really beneath me, why are you over here” vibe, men determine certain things about you before they walk that long stretch to get to you.”